MYELIN PROTECTS HOPE

 The cell phone buzzes, the caller says, “You have won the $1 million lottery!”

 Consolation soars and your joy factor is off the chart.

 The cell phone call comes, “The news is not good.”

 Desolation sweeps upon you like coastal fog.
 Your Hope anchor gets tested.

-Growing hope became vital, a have to, it was critical.
-The difference between living in fog and abounding in sunshine when desolation ripped our home when cancer came in 2010.
+Growing hope became vital, a had too, it was critical.
+The difference between living in a fog and abounding in the sunshine when desolation ripped our home when cancer came in 2010.

 Here is how I helped hope grow in me:

 - Cultivate my “want to” factor!
 Dream of ways to grow hope.

 - Bring hope from the emotional part of my life to the intellectual part of my life.